 There was an effective complaints procedure in place in an accessible format.
 It was noted that complaints were mostly resolved locally and were resolved to the satisfaction of the complainant.
-Previous complaints had been of a peer to peer nature with minor disputes arising among residents.
+For example a resident recently made a complaint that there was no grab rail or step on a new van that was provided for the house.
+This complaint was communicated to the transport department and the required upgrades were addressed.
 There were no open complaints at the time of inspection.